George Wyndham: Political career

 Also in 1898, Wyndham was appointed Under-Secretary of State for War under Lord Salisbury, which he remained until 1900.
 He was closely involved in Irish affairs at two points.
 Having been private secretary to Arthur Balfour during the years around 1890 when Balfour was Chief Secretary for Ireland, Wyndham was himself made Chief Secretary by Salisbury in 1900.
-He continued in this position after Balfour succeeded as Prime Minister in July 1902, but was taken into the Cabinet, and sworn a member of the Privy Council on 11 August 1902.
+He continued in this position after Balfour succeeded as prime minister in July 1902, but was taken into the Cabinet, and sworn a member of the Privy Council on 11 August 1902.

 Wyndham furthered the 1902 Land Conference and also successfully saw the significant Land Purchase (Ireland) Act 1903 into law.
 This change in the law ushered in the most radical change in history in Ireland's land ownership.
 Before it, Ireland's land was largely owned by landlords; within years of the Acts, most of the land was owned by their former tenants, who had been supported in their purchases by government subsidies.
-This could without exaggeration be called the most radical change in Irish life in history.